alexbigkid/ingredients_for_cooking/README.md

 - The project should work on MacOS and Linux and any other unix like system
 - I haven't tried Windows, since I don't own a windows machine
+- All required packages to run the app are in requirements.txt
+- All require packages to run test are in requirements_dev.txt